 Order the information such that you can tell an actual story.
-You can even use the SWOT analysis as your guide, but consider that the order may look more like TWOS (Threats, Weaknesses, Opportunities, Strengths).
+You can even use the SWOT analysis as your guide, but consider that the order may look more like WTOS (Weaknesses, Threats, Opportunities, and Strengths).

 To help tell your initiative’s story, you can follow these steps.
 Provide evidence or supporting metrics throughout your story: